 The Shure SE215 has long been a default recommendation for IEMs up to $ 99.
 Westone has long competed with the UM1 but until now they have not managed to take the spot.
 Let’s see how the latest version fares against the reference.

 Both have a replaceable cable with MMCX connectors.
 Shure’s cable is very stiff and from experience, I know that it wears out fast.
 Westone usually has better cables but since the UM1 has its own version, only time can say how durable it is.
 For now, it feels more flexible.
 The shell design is also similar, but the UM1 is much smaller.
 I must say that the Shure feels snugger due to the bigger body, but in the end, I am fine with both.
 So differences mostly boil down to the sound.

 The bass on the SE215 is very boomy and allows less texture detail.
 However, it also provides much more punch, extends deeper and is more suitable for EDM and Hip-Hop music.
 I feel like the UM1 is faster but I am not sure if it’s because of the tuning or not.

-Neither SE215 nor UM1 has noticeably recessed mids, but the UM1 do a better job at placing them upfront.
-Whereas the UM1 make the midrange sound thick and veiled, the SE215 tend to sound hollow and shrill.
+Neither SE215 nor UM1 has noticeably recessed mids, but the UM1 does a better job at placing them upfront.
+Whereas the UM1 makes the midrange sound thick and veiled, the SE215 tends to sound hollow and shrill.

 Neither IEM impresses with treble accuracy and both have a similarly recessed tuning.
 Due to the heavy bass, the treble does get easier lost with the SE215.
 Overall, I prefer the new UM1 over the SE215; I just wish Westone had included the same carrying case as Shure.